 Free U.S. Domestic Shipping on all orders of $30 or more.

-Made with 100% cotton fabric over strong, durable polypropylene webbing and gold, brass, gun metal or black metal hardware (depending on availability).
+Made with 100% cotton fabric over strong, durable polypropylene webbing and gold metal hardware.

 Slips over your dog's neck and adjusts to size.
 Fit should be comfortably loose and will tighten when pulled.

-Available in limited slip and martingale style collars and 1.5 inch or 2 inch widths.
+Available in a martingale/limited slip style collar and 1, 1.5, and 2 inch widths.

 About the styles

 Limited slip collars tighten to a certain point, but do not tighten indefinitely like a full slip collar.

 If used correctly, martingale and slip collars can be good training tools to teach your dog proper walking manners.
 These collars are designed to prevent your dog from escaping without the dangers or a strangulation from a choke chain or pain from a prong collar.

 Please note these type of collars will not simply keep your dog from constantly pulling.
 Proper training and use are necessary.
 Using a limited slip or martingale collar on a dog that constantly pulls is unsafe and unpleasant for your dog.
 These collar styles are appropriate for teaching your dog appropriate leash manners and making incidental corrections and NOT to prevent a constant puller from pulling.